 Widely know as one of the most prestigious jazz education programs on the west coast, YLJC has small ensembles for every skill level as well as a big band.

-We will be announcing the audition dates for 2021-2022 Session soon!
-If you’d like to get an email when the dates become available, please email us at firstname.lastname@example.org
+We are in the middle of our 2021-2022 season and are not currently taking new students.
+Enrollment will be opening for the 2022-23 season in May (2022).
+If you’d like to get an email when the exact dates become available, please email us at email@example.com.

 Who Can Enroll?